ericfialkowski/daysUntil/README.md

 ### Notes

-- After a date has passed, it is removed from view
+- If the date is in the past, "day since" is display
 - A date without a time is calculated to the start of the day
 - Times are local